 Heat vs. Knicks Injury Report Today - May 12

-The injury report for the Miami Heat (44-38) ahead of their NBA playoffs second round game 6 with the New York Knicks (47-35) currently includes five players.
-The playoff matchup starts at 7:30 PM ET on Friday, May 12 from FTX Arena.
+See the injury report for the Miami Heat (44-38), which currently has five players listed, as the Heat prepare for their NBA playoffs second round game 6 with the New York Knicks (47-35) at FTX Arena on Friday, May 12 at 7:30 PM ET.

 Watch Heat vs. Knicks with Fubo!

 The Knicks will seek another victory over the Heat following a 112-103 win on Wednesday.
-Jalen Brunson's team-high 38 points led the Knicks to the victory.
-Jimmy Butler had 19 points for the Heat.
+Jalen Brunson led the Knicks to the victory with a team-high 38 points.
+Jimmy Butler notched 19 points in the Heat's loss.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.